-Being an effective sales person means honing your skills, knowing your customers a bit better, and using the right tools to grow relationships.
-The sale is not all about closure; it is about building relationships, adding value to the customer’s experience, and growing and learning yourself with the tide of change in the market.
+Being an effective salesperson means honing your skills, getting to know your customers better, and using the right tools to grow relationships.
+The sale is not all about closure; it is about building relationships, adding value to the customer’s experience, and developing and learning yourself with the tide of change in the market.
 You can definitely make certain changes in the way you approach selling by adopting certain strategies and ways of thinking that will dramatically improve your results.

 Nail Active Listening Skills

-Active listening skill is an important feature in any salesperson.
+Active listening skill is an essential feature for any salesperson.
 Many people make the mistake of focusing too much on what to say next rather than listening to what the customer is trying to say.
-You will practice active listening, which is a way that shows you are engaged and builds trust and rapport with your customers.
-Knowing what the customer is in need of, his problems, and desires, you are able to tailor-make your pitch in a way that meets the prospect’s expectations.
+You will practice active listening, which demonstrates your engagement and builds trust and rapport with your customers.
+Knowing what the customer needs, their problems, and desires, you can tailor your pitch to meet the prospect’s expectations.
 This heightens the possibility of not just closing this sale but also bringing in long-term relationships with your business.

 Leverage CRM Tools for Better Customer Insights